 Start by reading our FREE Guides to Registering as a Childminder:

-If you live in Scotland, you will need to register with the Care Inspectorate.
+If you live in Scotland, you need to register with the Care Inspectorate.

-If you are based in England then it is Ofsted that you must register with.
+If you are based in England then it is Ofsted or an approved childminder agency that you must register with.

 Before registration can be granted you will need to complete a pre-registration training course.
-If registering in England you must also hold a current paediatric first aid certificate or if you are in Scotland you will be expected to undergo paediatric first aid and child protection training within your first six months of operation.
-Contact your local authority to see what is available in your area and get yourself booked on.
+If registering in England or Wales you must also hold a current paediatric first aid certificate or if you are in Scotland you will be expected to undergo paediatric first aid and child protection training within your first six months of operation.
+Contact your local authority to see what is available in your area or look for online training courses for example via PACEY or the SCMA.
 There may be a waiting list or the courses may run infrequently in some areas so it is best to get the ball rolling as soon as possible so as not to hold up your registration.